Excellent Elms

 Teacher: Mrs Twist

-Teaching Assistant: Miss Delaney
+Teaching Assistant: Mrs Brown

 Our classrooms are well organised to promote the children’s independence and to ensure the best from all of our children.
 Both classrooms have working walls for English and Maths to aid the children with their work.
 We also celebrate children’s fantastic work by displaying it around our classrooms.